 14. Are the program facilities accessible to persons with disabilities?

 The facility where we hold classes is fully accessible to persons with disabilities.
 Anyone wishing to attend the program who will need handicap accessible housing facilities or other accommodations should contact the program director, Ellen Yee.
 The accessibility of France and Nantes to individuals with disabilities may vary.15.
 How many students have participated in the program in the past?

 The Drake Summer in France program has been offered since the summer of 2000.
 The enrollment generally ranges from 18 to 34 total students; this year 25 applicants will be accepted.
 The amount of Drake students and non-Drake students varies from year to year.
-In 2014, 18 students participated.
-17 were from Drake, and 1 was a non-Drake student.16.
-What's the weather like in Nantes in June?
+In 2015, 12 students participated.
+16. What's the weather like in Nantes in June?

 The weather in Nantes in June is uncertain.
 It can be either sunny and mild with temperatures around 75ºF, or cold and rainy with temperatures around 40ºF.
 It can also get very hot.
 It's best to prepare for the worst and hope for the best.
 Pack clothing that can be layered.

 | Back to the top |17.
 Okay, so in the final analysis, how much money should I budget for?
 Scholarships?

 2016 costs are: Program fee – $6,250; airfare-approximately $1,200-$2,000 round trip; train – $150 round trip to Nantes; food – $15 (more or less) per day; tram – $80 around Nantes; books – $175; rent in Des Moines (if any) – $650.
 Additional travel expenses will depend on individual activity.
 Students may want to explore a variety of train passes (www.raileurope.com

 ).
 Student loans are available and we will be offering a partial scholarship this year.
 Click here